jaepass/commercejs-vuejs-cart/README.md

 # Commerce.js Vue.js Cart

-This is a guide on adding cart functionality to your Vue.js application using Commerce.js.
+This is a guide on adding cart functionality to our Vue.js application using Commerce.js.
 This is a continuation from the previous guide on creating a product listing page.

 [See live demo](https://commercejs-vuejs-cart.netlify.app/)